PranavGrandhi/Serializable_SnapShot_Isolation/README.md

 - **`transaction.py`**: Defines the `Transaction` class representing a transaction with its own local snapshot and write set.
 - **`transaction_manager.py`**: Defines the `TransactionManager` class that manages transactions, sites, and processes input commands.
 - **`main.py`**: The main entry point of the program that reads input commands from `input.txt` and executes them.
-- **`input.txt`**: A text file containing the commands to be executed by the transaction manager.
+- **`./inputs`**: A Folder containing all the input files that will get run everytime Python main.py is run.

 ## How to Provide Input

-The input commands should be written in the `input.txt` file.
-Each command should be on a separate line.
+The input commands should be written in the a .txt file and added to the folder called './inputs/' Each command should be on a separate line.
 Empty lines or lines starting with `//` are considered comments or time advancement.

 ### Command Format